dimamedia/PHP-PDO-extension/README.md

 Simple extension to easify your life with PDO

-Soon soon soon there will be documentation.
+Soon soon soon there will be a documentation.
 Let me some resting.